-Assistant Professor of Chemical Engineering and, by courtesy, of Genetics
+Assistant Professor of Chemical Engineering and of Genetics

-Forest Baskett Professor in the School of Engineering and Professor, by courtesy, of Electrical Engineering
+Forest Baskett Professor and Professor, by courtesy, of Electrical Engineering

 Current Research and Scholarly InterestsComputer Graphics, Human Computer Interaction and Visualization.

-Alcatel-Lucent Professor in Communications and Networking and Professor of Particle Physics and Astrophysics and of Photon Science
+Alcatel-Lucent Professor of Communications and Networking and Professor of Particle Physics and Astrophysics

-Assistant Professor of Radiology (Neuroradiology) at the Stanford University Medical Center and, by courtesy, of Materials Science and Engineering and of Psychiatry and Behavioral Sciences
+Assistant Professor of Radiology (Neuroimaging and Neurointervention) and, by courtesy, of Psychiatry and Behavioral Sciences and of Materials Science and Engineering

 Current Research and Scholarly InterestsOur goal is to develop and clinically implement new technologies for high-precision and noninvasive intervention upon the nervous system.
 Every few millimeters of the brain is functionally distinct, and different parts of the brain may have counteracting responses to therapy.
 To better match our therapies to neuroscience, we develop techniques that allow intervention upon only the right part of the nervous system at the right time, using technologies like focused ultrasound and nanotechnology.

 Vance D. and Arlene C. Coffman Professor and the James and Anna Marie Spilker Chair of the Department of Aeronautics and Astronautics